Vatican airs dirty laundry in trial over London property

 Many of the defendants have testified that, at key junctions, Francis wasn't only informed of the issues but approved them, including the crucial moment in which the Vatican had to decide whether to try to sue Torzi to get the London property or pay him off.

 Several witnesses and defendants have said Francis wanted to “turn the page” and negotiate a deal.
-Prosecutors say Francis was essentially duped by his own underlings.
+Prosecutors say Francis was essentially duped by his own underlings, and they subsequently obtained from Francis four, secret executive decrees giving them carte blanche to investigate in ways the defense says violated the suspects' legal guarantees and basic human rights.

 But blaming the pope marks an unusual development, since Vatican culture generally seeks to spare the pope responsibility for anything that goes wrong.